Stormont talks: Coveney and Smith try to coax parties to sign up to deal

 The source added the DUP was seeking to have the British Armed Forces Covenant, which applies in Britain but not in Northern Ireland, implemented in the North.
 The covenant provides health, education and housing support for former British soldiers and their families.

-The source said that while Sinn Féin was amenable to the covenant operating in Northern Ireland it wasn’t prepared to have the necessary legislation enacted at Stormont, but to maintain distance wanted it introduced through Westminster.
+The source said that while Sinn Féin was amenable to the covenant operating in Northern Ireland it was not prepared to have the necessary legislation enacted at Stormont, but would prefer it be introduced through Westminster.

 “That hardly shows any commitment to a shared future, and hardly augurs well for any new Executive.
 These are big issues for us – the failure of nationalism to recognise our British identity,” said the source.